hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 * Cross-tenant Access Control Lists (ACLs).
 This allows you to make the container and its objects readable or writeable by specific users.
 See [Cross-tenant Access Control Lists](#cross_tenant_acls) for more information.

 * Temporary URLs.
 This allows you to create a URL that encodes the Access Key information needed to get or put an object.
 The resulting URL contains enough information to allow it to be used without reference the HP Cloud Identity Service.
-Speficically, since it does not require you to use the X-Auth-Token request header, making it suitable for embedding in HTML pages and useable by standard browsers.
+Specifically, since it does not require you to use the X-Auth-Token request header it is suitable for embedding in HTML pages and useable by standard browsers.
 The URL has an expiry date, hence the URL is temporary.
 See [Temporary URLs](#temp_url) for more information.

 * FormPOST.
 This is similar in concept to Temporary URLs except the encoding is done in a HTML form.
 This makes it possible to upload objects directly using a standard web browser.
 See [FormPOST](#formpost) for more information.